damienbod/AspNetCoreID4External/README.md

 2017-09-23 Updated to ASP.NET Core 2.0

-# Old blogs
+## Even older blogs

-## Adding an external Microsoft login to IdentityServer4
+### Adding an external Microsoft login to IdentityServer4

 https://damienbod.com/2017/07/11/adding-an-external-microsoft-login-to-identityserver4/

-## Implementing Two-factor authentication with IdentityServer4 and Twilio
+### Implementing Two-factor authentication with IdentityServer4 and Twilio

-### This is no longer recommended, removed from code.
+#### This is no longer recommended, removed from code.
 See history

 https://damienbod.com/2017/07/14/implementing-two-factor-authentication-with-identityserver4-and-twilio/